greathafiz/greathafiz/README.md

 NodeJS Developer
 ----------------

 Hi.
 Welcome to my GitHub profile.
 My name is Abdul-Hafiz Aderemi.
 I'm a web developer who mainly writes backend code with Node.js and Express.
-But I like to think of myself as a full-stack web developer because I built a couple of projects with the Vue.js framework using the new composition API 😄.
+But I like to think of myself as a full-stack web developer because I've built a couple of projects with the Vue.js framework using the new composition API 😄.

 Below are 6 of my project repos that showcase my skills and interests.
 One of them is a hackathon project (MedAssist).
 It's an application that helps chronic patients improve their medication adherence and I was responsible for creating the application's API.